mitarnik04/PhpPortfolio/README.md

 ### Contact & Validation

 - Contact forms use validators in `validators/` and tokenized mail templates in `mail/templates/`.
-- Secure mail sending uses the Maile class build on top of PHPMailer, with credentials externalized in the config (`mail-config.json`).
+- Secure mail sending uses the Mailer class build on top of PHPMailer, with credentials externalized in the config (`mail-config.json`).
 - Forms are validated on both client and server side.

 ### User Experience

 - Features like active-page highlighting, icons, and pop-ups are configuration-driven.
-- New content and language files integrate smoothly with the rest of the application.
+- Responsive design ensures a seamless user experience across various devices and screen sizes.

 ---

 ## Extending & Customizing

+- **Add a Page:** Place a `.php` file in `views/` and configure it in `nav-bar/configs/page-config.json`.
+  &rarr Making sure that the JSON key matches the file name !
+  Add a translation key to all the files under `translations/` in the `SPA_SETUP` section.
+This is going to be the text used for the navigation.
+  &rarr Again making sure to match the JSON key with the view-file name !
+- **Add a Language:** Put a new `{lang}.json` in `translations/`.
 - **Customize Navigation**: Edit `page-config.json` to update order and icons.
 - **UI or Validation Extensions**: Write new components (implement the required interface) or validators, and add mail templates as needed.
   Mail templates use a custom file extension (.tpl) which is basically html with tokens.